 Key/Value Store

-JetSteam, the persistence layer of NATS, doesn't just allow for higher qualities of service and features associated with 'streaming', but it also enables some functionalities not found in messaging systems.
+JetStream, the persistence layer of NATS, not only allows for the higher qualities of service and features associated with 'streaming', but it also enables some functionalities not found in messaging systems.

-One such feature is the Key/Value store functionality, which allows client applications to create 'buckets' and use them as immediately (as opposed to eventually) consistent, persistent associative arrays.
+One such feature is the Key/Value store functionality, which allows client applications to create buckets and use them as immediately (as opposed to eventually) consistent, persistent associative arrays (or maps).

 You can use KV buckets to perform the typical operations you would expect from an immediately consistent key/value store: